JSoftwareLabs/jsl_django_sitemap/README.md

 [![Upload Python Package](https://github.com/JSoftwareLabs/jsl_django_sitemap/actions/workflows/python-publish.yml/badge.svg)](https://github.com/JSoftwareLabs/jsl_django_sitemap/actions/workflows/python-publish.yml)

-JSL Django Sitemap is a Django utility which iterates over all the url patterns in your main Django project and creates a ready to use sitemap.
+JSL Django Sitemap is a sitemap.xml creator for Django projects which iterates over all the url patterns in your main Django project and creates a ready to use sitemap.
 The sitemap.xml is useful in crawlers such as Google, Bing, Yahoo.
 We hope you like our app!
 Leave a star on our GitHub repository.
 Thanks!